delapuente/js-for-gamedev/en/02-javascript/0202-modelo-de-datos/index.md

 Neither should we confuse the reference to the function `factorial` and the call to the same function, for example, `factorial(10)`.

 The first expression **refers to the object** that encapsulates the code to be run.
-It requires no parameters because **what we want is not to run the code,** but to refer to the function.
+It requires no parameters because **what we want is not to run the code**, but to refer to the function.

 With the second expression, **we are asking the function to be executed** and, therefore, all necessary parameters have to be provided.